celtare21/klipper_personal/docs/Resonance_Compensation.md

 follow the steps in this section.
 Note that if you see ringing at different frequencies after enabling [input_shaper], this section will not help with that.

-Assuming that you have sliced the ringing model with suggested parameters, complete the following steps for each of the axes X and Y:
+Assuming that you have sliced the ringing model with suggested parameters and increased `max_accel` and `max_accel_to_decel` parameters in the `printer.cfg` to 7000 already, complete the following steps for each of the axes X and Y:

-1. Prepare for test: `SET_VELOCITY_LIMIT ACCEL_TO_DECEL=7000`
+1. Make sure Pressure Advance is disabled: `SET_PRESSURE_ADVANCE ADVANCE=0`.
-2. Make sure Pressure Advance is disabled: `SET_PRESSURE_ADVANCE ADVANCE=0`
+2. Execute `SET_INPUT_SHAPER SHAPER_TYPE=ZV`.
-3. Execute: `SET_INPUT_SHAPER SHAPER_TYPE=ZV`
+3. From the existing ringing test model with your chosen input shaper select the acceleration that shows ringing sufficiently well, and set it with:
-4. From the existing ringing test model with your chosen input shaper select the acceleration that shows ringing sufficiently well, and set it with:
+   `SET_VELOCITY_LIMIT ACCEL=...` and
-   `SET_VELOCITY_LIMIT ACCEL=...`
+   `SET_SCURVE ACCEL_ORDER=2 MIN_ACCEL=...` (ignore any errors).
-5. Calculate the necessary parameters for the `TUNING_TOWER` command to tune `shaper_freq_x` parameter as follows: start = shaper_freq_x * 83 / 132 and
+4. Calculate the necessary parameters for the `TUNING_TOWER` command to tune `shaper_freq_x` parameter as follows: start = shaper_freq_x * 83 / 132 and
    factor = shaper_freq_x / 66, where `shaper_freq_x` here is the current value
    in `printer.cfg`.
-6. Execute the command:
+5. Execute the command
    `TUNING_TOWER COMMAND=SET_INPUT_SHAPER PARAMETER=SHAPER_FREQ_X START=start FACTOR=factor BAND=5`
-   using `start` and `factor` values calculated at step (5).
+   using `start` and `factor` values calculated at step (4).
-7. Print the test model.
+6. Print the test model.
-8. Reset the original frequency value:
+7. Reset the original frequency value:
    `SET_INPUT_SHAPER SHAPER_FREQ_X=...`.
-9. Find the band which shows ringing the least and count its number from the bottom starting at 1.
+7. Find the band which shows ringing the least and count its number from the bottom starting at 1.
-10. Calculate the new shaper_freq_x value via old shaper_freq_x * (39 + 5 * #band-number) / 66.
+8. Calculate the new shaper_freq_x value via old shaper_freq_x * (39 + 5 * #band-number) / 66.

 Repeat these steps for the Y axis in the same manner, replacing references to X axis with the axis Y (e.g. replace `shaper_freq_x` with `shaper_freq_y` in